starmessage/libSoftMeter/samples/InnoSetup-script/README.md

-## How to remotely monitor the Inno Setop installations and uninstalls of your Windows software
+## How to remotely monitor the Inno Setop installations and uninstalls of your Windows desktop software

+### Installation analytics

 With SoftMeter, you can get statistics on the number of installs and uninstalls of your software, even in real-time.
 You can find here the code samples to embed SoftMeter in the Inno Setup package of your Windows software.